 Structuring questions evaluate your ability to identify the right data or information, which you’ll then use to structure an approach to solve a given problem.

-In the BCG online case, this is the first part of the test where you’ll be asked to choose the datasets that are the most relevant to the problem at hand.
-It’s usually a multiple-choice question followed by an open-ended question which asks you to justify your choice.
+In the BCG online case, you’ll be asked to choose the datasets that are the most relevant to the problem at hand.
+It’s usually a multiple-choice question followed by an open-ended question that asks you to justify your choice.

-One thing to watch out for when answering structuring questions: “Some of the datasets will be completely irrelevant, while others will be relevant for only one part of the problem or will leave a gap that is impossible to guesswork through,” BCG interview coach Petr says.
+One thing to watch out for when answering structuring questions: “Some of the datasets will be completely irrelevant, while others will be relevant for only one part of the problem or will leave a gap that is impossible to guess through,” says Petr (BCG consultant).

 That’s why it’s very important not to skim through the prompt.
 Make sure you understand the objective of the case.
 Not only is it crucial for choosing your datasets, but it will also help you get through the rest of the case test.

-Most candidates, according to Petr, commonly make the mistake of choosing two datasets that give them the same information yet lack a crucial component.
+According to Petr, most candidates make the mistake of choosing two datasets that give them the same information yet lack a crucial piece of data.

 With business sense questions, your decision-making skills will be put to the test.
-How do you use both your knowledge of a given situation along with your intuition to choose the best option possible?
+How do you use both your knowledge of a given situation and your intuition to choose the best option possible?

 Again, like the structuring questions, you may encounter business sense questions as multiple-choice and open-ended questions.